How much do you need to retire?

 In 2023/2024, the State Pension is £203.85 per week.

 If you are in debt, you should consider the impact any debt has to your retirement planning.

 If you're looking to use your pension to pay off your debts it's important to make sure you've still got enough money to live on in retirement.
 The money you have left after tax might not be enough.

-Plus, if you cash in all or part of your pension, then it will no longer be protected from any debt proceedings against you.
+Plus, any money you take out of your pension will no longer be protected from any debt proceedings against you.

 It's worthwhile looking at other possible options to pay off your debt which can be found on the Government website.